Amateur chemistry: Canada

 In late 2008, Lewis Casey, an 18-year-old college student from Saskatchewan, was arrested for owning a small chemistry lab in his family's garage.
-After the raid, the police initially claimed that it was a meth lab, but withdrawn the drug charge a few days later.
+After the raid, the police initially claimed that it was a meth lab, but withdrew the drug charge a few days later.
 The Crown withdrew criminal charges against him on Oct.
 13.

 European Union

 In the EU, regulations regarding reagent restrictions can be classified in several different sets: dual-use goods, substances in the Schedules 1, 2 and 3 of the CWC, substances on the Common Military List, hazardous chemicals (as defined by Prior Informed Consent Regulation), chemicals subject to the anti-torture regulation, chemicals that cannot be exported to given countries due to sanctions and embargoes, explosives precursors and drug precursors.
 Those regulations may contain provisions affecting one or more types of "agents" (e.g. manufacturers, resellers, distributors, etc.), end users, or both.
 Reagent manufacturers typically require customers to sign an end user declaration before accepting and processing the sale of a chemical listed on these schedules.